Mohammed-Rwelly/Glassdoor-Data-Science-Job-Salary-Predictor-with-Machine-Learning/README.md

 #### 1-2 Scrapping real data :

-Firstly what is scarpping data ?it's the stongest point of our project this stage around two months because
+it's the stongest point of our project this stage around two months.

+ what is scarpping data?

  it's amethod for collecting informationn from web pages .

  Why scrapping?
 Other than the fact that it is fun, Glassdoor’s library provides a limited number of data points.
 It doesn’t allow you to scrape jobs or reviews.
 You only get to scrape companies, which was useless in my case

+Tips about the data scraping step:

 a)Some errors may be due to the slow internet speed so adding extra time.sleep functions between page loading steps will help prevent errors

 b) XPath is helpful to locate the element you want to click on.
 After you are familiar with the XPath, you may find it actually very straightforward.
 First, right-click on the element and select inspect, then right-click on the selected part of HTML code and select copy XPath.

 c) after that we store tha data the scrapped to online database which I mean 'datafromglassdoor2' that we had created in the top .

  ## 2- Data Cleaning:

  we proceed onto the data cleaning step.
 Essentially, we will clean and keep the following columns